Sawdust Journey Logo

 Stop Wasting Wood

-Generate efficient cut diagrams instantly with our new Cutlist Optimizer.
-Save money on plywood and make your next build easier.
+Generate clear cut diagrams instantly with our new Cutlist Optimizer.
+Plan your cuts to make your next build easier.

 Matches my Patio Couch (Project #166).
 I wanted a coffee table that could survive a hurricane.
 Concrete Top.
 Wood Base.